Bennik2000/FtApp/README.md

 ## History
 #### Version 1.2.2
-* The I/O configuration is now saved
+* The I/O configuration can now be saved
 * The interface list can now be refreshed
 * Improved the connecting and disconnecting process
 * Corrected typo in german translation